emberlabs/gravatarlib/README.markdown

 ### setting the maximum content rating

 Gravatar provides four levels for rating avatars by, which are named similar to entertainment media ratings scales used in the United States.
 They are, by order of severity (first is safe for everyone to see, last is explicit), "g", "pg", "r", and "x".
 By default, the maximum content rating is set to "g".
-You can set the maximum allowable rating on avatars embedded within your site by using the method `\Codebite\GravatarLib\Gravatar->setMaxRating()`.
+You can set the maximum allowable rating on avatars embedded within your site by using the method `\Emberlabs\GravatarLib\Gravatar->setMaxRating()`.
 Please note that any avatars that do not fall under your maximum content rating will be replaced with the default image you have specified.

 Here's an example of how to set the maximum content rating: